rienq/liftedCollocation/README.md

 Each of these scripts exports C-code by calling '*mpc.exportCode(...)*' for an ACADO generated SQP method based on a specific variant of lifted collocation as mentioned above.
 This solver is automatically compiled into a MEX file afterwards which can be run with a specific input and output structure of which the most important fields are:

-   - input.x0: the initial value constraint in the OCP formulation
+   - **input.x0**: the initial value constraint in the OCP formulation
-   - input.x: the current state trajectory over the horizon
+   - **input.x**: the current state trajectory over the horizon
-   - input.u: the current control trajectory over the horizon
+   - **input.u**: the current control trajectory over the horizon
-   - input.y: reference trajectory over the horizon in case of a least squares tracking objective
+   - **input.y**: reference trajectory over the horizon in case of a least squares tracking objective
-   - input.yN: the terminal value in the reference trajectory
+   - **input.yN**: the terminal value in the reference trajectory
-   - input.W: cost matrix over the horizon in case of a least squares tracking objective
+   - **input.W**: cost matrix over the horizon in case of a least squares tracking objective
-   - input.WN: the terminal cost matrix for the tracking objective
+   - **input.WN**: the terminal cost matrix for the tracking objective

-   - output.info: all information which could be interesting to the user regarding the performed SQP step, such as the status flag from the QP solver, the corresponding computation times, etc.
+   - **output.info**: all information which could be interesting to the user regarding the performed SQP step, such as the status flag from the QP solver, the corresponding computation times, etc.
-   - output.x: the updated state trajectory over the horizon
+   - **output.x**: the updated state trajectory over the horizon
-   - output.u: the updated control trajectory over the horizon
+   - **output.u**: the updated control trajectory over the horizon

 ## ACADO Toolkit: implementation of lifted collocation integrators